Stability of Minkowski space and polyhomogeneity of the metric: Introduction

 \subsection{Acknowledgments}

-We are very grateful to Rafe Mazzeo for his encouragement to work on this project, and to Piotr Chru\'sciel, Sergiu Klainerman, Hans Lindblad, Jonathan Luk, Richard Melrose, Michael Singer, Gunther Uhlmann, and Maciej Zworski for useful discussions, comments, and their interest in this project.
+We are very grateful to Rafe Mazzeo for his encouragement to work on this project, and to Piotr Chru\'sciel for many comments and corrections.
+We would also like to thank Sergiu Klainerman, Hans Lindblad, Jonathan Luk, Richard Melrose, Michael Singer, Gunther Uhlmann, and Maciej Zworski for useful discussions, comments, and their interest in this project.
 A.V.\ gratefully acknowledges support by the NSF under grant numbers DMS-1361432 and DMS-1664683 as well as from a Simons Fellowship.
 Part of this research was conducted during the period P.H.\ served as a Clay Research Fellow; in its early stages, this project was supported by a Miller Research Fellowship.
+Last but not least, we would like to thank three thorough referees for many helpful comments and suggestions which significantly improved the readability and accessibility of the paper.